marcm24/acs/project1/writeup.md

 Upon running the [task4.cpp](https://github.com/marcm24/acs/blob/main/project1/task4.cpp) file we can see the output: <br />

 ![image](https://github.com/user-attachments/assets/b55841a5-2fda-4f08-b48e-e262523ad552)

+The best way to test the impact of cache misses is through the Linux command perf as it can record instances of cache hits and misses.
+On Windows Subsystem for Linux (WSL) the perf command does not work properly due to WSL using a custom Linux kernel.
+More details are listed in the [Technical Issues Encountered](#techincal-issues-encountered) section. <br />

 To simulate cache misses we can run cachegrind, a profiling tool apart of valgrind to simulate how programs interact with different levels of cache within the processor.
 We can run cachegrind on our program to simulate cache misses and analyze the new run times.
 We can run cachegrind with the following command: <br />